In Search of an Invisible $Z^\prime$: Electroweak neutrality

 \subsection{Constraints from 1-loop SMEFT running into the $Z$-pole}

-We begin by recapping the linear constraints on the $U(1)_X$ charges that should be satisfied to not run into EWPOs up to one-loop level, which was studied in~\cite{Allwicher:2024sso}.
+We begin by recapping the linear constraints on the $U(1)_X$ charges that should be satisfied to not run into EWPOs via the one-loop level RGEs, which was studied in~\cite{Allwicher:2024sso}.
 The SMEFT operators that effect the EWPOs at tree-level are, in the Warsaw basis,

-For the $Z^\prime$ gauge boson to not shift EWPOs at tree-level therefore requires the Higgs is neutral, $H=0$, and that the $Z^\prime$ has no flavour off-diagonal coupling to left-handed muon-electron bilinears.
+For the $Z^\prime$ gauge boson to not shift EWPOs already at tree-level requires the Higgs is neutral, $H=0$, and that the $Z^\prime$ has no flavour off-diagonal coupling to left-handed muon-electron bilinears.
 This can be achieved either via a universal coupling to both ($l_1=l_2$) or by alignment between the electron and muon mass and flavour eigenstates.
 We see shortly that cancelling also the one-loop running into \eqref{eq:EWPO_SMEFT} implies the former scenario.

-At one-loop and at leading order in the SMEFT Wilson coefficients, many additional SMEFT operators run into the set (\ref{eq:EWPO_SMEFT}).
+At one-loop and at leading order in the SMEFT Wilson coefficients, many additional SMEFT operators run into the set (\ref{eq:EWPO_SMEFT}) via the SMEFT RGEs.
 Neglecting all Yukawa couplings other than $y_t$, and keeping the running with all three SM gauge couplings $g_{1,2,3}$, it is straightforward to identify the conditions for the $Z^\prime$ to not run into the EWPOs, in other words to be `electroweakly neutral' at this order.
 Recapping from~\cite{Allwicher:2024sso}: \begin{itemize} \item Running with the top Yukawa coupling $y_t$ vanishes iff $q_3=u_3$.
 This is the condition for $U(1)_X$ permitting a renormalisable top Yukawa coupling, which we want to enforce anyway; \item Running with the $SU(2)_L$ gauge coupling $g_2$ vanishes iff all left-handed fermion fields are neutral under $U(1)_X$, {\em i.e.} $l_i = q_i = 0 \, \forall i\in\{1,2,3\}$.
 Note this implies $[C_{\ell\ell}]_{1221}$ is not generated at tree-level.
 Together with the previous condition, this also implies $u_3=0$, so the top quark is neutral under $U(1)_X$; \item Lastly, running with the $U(1)_Y$ gauge coupling $g_1$ vanishes iff the further linear condition on the remaining non-zero charges is satisfied:

 \end{itemize} We discuss the implications of this final condition when we turn to anomaly cancellation.